hyosung11/Launch-School/Courses/journal.md

 07:25 Still dumping my notes into my study guide.
 All is well.
 I'm tired but I'm okay.
 I will contact Derek Barker about the Salesforce position.

 08:03 Finished dumping Lesson 3 notes into my study guide.
 Now time for breakfast with the kids.

+08:50 Stay focused and finish my notes dump into my study guide.

+10:49 I needed to take a break and left the study session with Laurent and Michael.
+I like open book and open mind.